Alshie/gulp-email-build-process/README.md

 ## Caveats
 You will probably want to use images in your html that are hosted online with a full url - the original version of this process from which this is derived moved all images from the images folder to a CDN but it seemed weirdly specific to include here.

+I've only tested this on OSX I'm afraid, no idea if it will work on Windows.

 ## Todo
 Write better, more thorough documentation.